canon-zhen/canon-zhen/README.md

 - 🔭 I’m currently writing some amateur [open source projects](https://github.com/canon-zhen?tab=repositories)
 - 🌱 I’m currently studying in ECNU, and I am studying for a software Master of Engineering graduate student
-- 🤔 Only two things make me moved.
-  1. To build a cross-platform [<i>VTuber</i>](https://github.com/DeepVTuber) in meta world, which called [未麻 MIMA](https://github.com/DeepVTuber/MIMA).
-  2. <i>Bring Autonomous Driving into Real Life</i>.
-To solve the long tail problem and to optimize mass production performance is the goal.
+- 🤔 My goal is simple: to become a technology giant and have assets exceeding 100 million as soon as possible
-- ❤️ I like eating 🍉, raising 🐓, playing 🏓, sleeping in 🛌 and 📺 [ACGN](<https://en.wikipedia.org/wiki/ACG_(subculture)>).
+- ❤️ I like playing basketball, playing guitar, and running
-- 💬 Be free to ask me about anything [here](https://github.com/Charmve/Charmve/issues).
+- 💬 Be free to ask me about anything [here](https://github.com/canon-zhen/canon-zhen).

 ---